CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-centurylink-dec3.md

 ### Discovering and Registering Existing instances

-When you configure your CenturyLink DEC3 provider in Cloud Application Manager, the synchronization process will discover the existing instances in your account.
+When you configure your Lumen DEC3 provider in Cloud Application Manager, the synchronization process will discover the existing instances in your account.
 You will see these instances in the **Unregistered Instances** tab in the provider details page or in the **Unregistered** resources in the instances page.

 For more information about the registration process, also known as import instance process, refer to how to [Register an Existing Instance](../Getting Started/register-existing-instance.md)